ma-ji/css/docs/schedule.md

 ### After class

 - Group presentation slides and annotated bibliography on _Scientific Communication_ due in two weeks.
-- Complete Assignment 5: Network Analysis, due upcoming week.
+- Prepare a draft submission of Assignment 5 (Network Analysis) for presenting in class.

 ---